BrandynHamilton/escrow-bridge-core/README.md

-# 🌉 EscrowBridge
+# 🌉 Escrow Bridge

-**EscrowBridge** is a smart contract and listener system that enables trust-minimized, verifiable escrow of payments using off-chain attestations (PayPal) confirmed by a web3 oracle and finalized on-chain.
+**Escrow Bridge** is a smart contract and listener system that enables trust-minimized, verifiable escrow of payments using off-chain attestations (PayPal) confirmed by a web3 oracle and finalized on-chain.

 It allows users to initiate escrowed payments, which are automatically released once the oracle confirms the associated off-chain event.
 The backend monitors for `PaymentInitialized` events and finalizes payments once confirmed.